 beepblip (Ida Hiršenfelder) is a sound artist and archivist.
 She makes immersive bleepy psychogeographical soundscapes by use of analogue electronics, DIY and modular synths, field recordings and computer manipulations.
 She is interested in bioacoustics, experimental and microtonal music.
 She was a member of the Theremidi Orchestra (2011–2017) and is currently a member of the Jata C group, which researches bioacoustics and sound ecologies.
 Her solo albums Noise for Strings, Vol. 1 (2019) and Noise for Strings, Vol. 2 (2020) were published by Kamizdat label.
 Currently, she is a master’s student at the Institute of Sonology at the Royal Conservatory in The Hague.
 Web: https://beepblip.org/

-Tisa Neža Herlec (1996) communicates, organizes, writes, performs and creates imaginaries (with sound, voice, in texts and images).
+Tisa Neža Herlec (1996) communicates, organizes, writes, performs and creates imaginaries (with sound, voice, texts and images).
 Collaboration, processuality and the friction between structures ignite her inspiration.
-She is a thinker and a practitioner of the praxis of improvisation, exploring its emancipatory potentials.
-She obtained her masters diploma in Experimental Publishing at PZI in Rotterdam, and her bachelor in painting at the ALUO in Ljubljana.
+She is a thinker and a practitioner of the praxis of improvisation, exploring its emancipatory potential.
+She obtained her master’s diploma in Experimental Publishing at PZI in Rotterdam and her bachelor’s in painting at the ALUO in Ljubljana.
 She performs, exhibits, organizes and publishes around Europe.

 Lina Rica (Makarska, 1980) is an intermedia artist working in the field of installation using video, prints, photography and animation.
-In her work she addresses the social processes of past and present worlds and their influences on the contemporary individual.
-She got her master’s degree at the Academy of Fine Arts in Zagreb in 2008 with the award for the best graduation theses in the printmaking department.
+In her work, she addresses the social processes of past and present worlds and their influences on the contemporary individual.
+She got her master’s degree at the Academy of Fine Arts in Zagreb in 2008 with the award for the best graduate theses in the printmaking department.
 Her works have been showcased and published nationally and internationally and her prints are part of the collection of the International Centre of Graphic Arts in Ljubljana; Oficina Arara in Porto; Critical Mass Portfolio and Femicomix Portfolio.
 In 2012 she launched an artist run project GaleRica.
 Since 2010 Lina has performed at different venues combining real-time generated animations with captured and live video.
-Together with other artist she formed an audio visual acoustic and electronic noise ensemble Marta Fakuch in 2019.
-From 2020 she is a part of a audio visual trio Etceteral.
+Together with other artists, she formed an audiovisual acoustic and electronic noise ensemble Marta Fakuch in 2019.
+From 2020 she is a part of an audiovisual trio Etceteral.
 She lives in Ljubljana.
 Web: https://linarica.com/